TariqYousef/nemo_arethusa_plugin/README.rst

 .. image:: https://badge.fury.io/py/nemo_arethusa_plugin.svg
     :target: https://badge.fury.io/py/nemo_arethusa_plugin

 This repository contains a plugin for embedding Arethusa in `Flask Capitains Nemo <https://github.com/capitains/flask-capitains-nemo>`_.
 It was produced during the Perseids Tufts Hackathon in May 2016.

+The version of the Arethusa code which is used here can be found at https://github.com/alpheios-project/arethusa/tree/nemo_arethusa_widget
+It is currently using commit 924f384.

 Contributors
 ############